LankanHawkeye/BEAR/README.md

    Description:

-   This folder will contain three PDF image files.
-They are graphs of AUC values progressively calculated over the ranks (X axis) from top ranks to low ranks.
-Y axis represent the AUC value reported.
+   This folder contains three PDF files.
+They are graphs of AUC values (Y axis) progressively calculated using features over the sorted ranks (X axis).

 B. Location: --> ./pipe_step_4_clf/result_auc_for_each_position/

    Description:

-   This folder will contain a text file with file names and AUC values.
+   This folder contains a text file with file names and AUC values.

 9. Run "run_step_5_barplots_without_bootstrapping.sh" to generate bar plots of selected AUC values.
-When this step is executed, the program will search the folder where it saves the classifier evaulation results to retrieve the AUC values of ROC curves.
+When this step is executed, the program searches for the folder where it saves the classifier evaulation results to retrieve the AUC values of ROC curves.
 Then, it will list those files along with the number of times each ranked and re-ordered file was evaluated for an AUC.
 Please, recall that you have specified the top number of features (less than the total number of features in input file) during the step 6.
 Depending on this value, the range of top feature values that we can generate bar plots can be different.
 For an example, if a user specifies too low number of top features to be investigated, it is possible the feature aggregate called At_Least5.csv to have too few number of features.
 It is possible that top few features ranked by five feature selection methods to not have a large intersection.
 Following this logic, the ability to create bar plot for a wide range of feature sets may be limited.
 In other words, although certain feature ranked files may generate AUC values for the entire range of the features, there will be some aggregates where there will be few number of features.
 If there is no data points for some of the files for a high value of top features, bar charts will not be created for that top features.

 		bash ./run_step_5_barplots_without_bootstrapping.sh